GeroldSetz/Mailinator-Domains/README.md

 If you are looking for more up-to-data dea domains please take our api into consideration or use one of the existing modules for standard software (such as Wordpress, phpBB, Java, ...) .
 It includes hundreds of alternative domains of well-known temporary email provider such as Yopmail, discard.email, mytemp.email, 10minutemail, generator.email as well as widely unrecognised services.

 Feedback, suggestions, ... appreciated.

+PS: Do you know of list of emailondeck.com domains?
+See https://github.com/GeroldSetz/emailondeck.com-domains